-1. To obtain the Bachelor's degree, students must:

-have obtained a pass (V), an exemption (VR) or a mark of 6.0 or higher for every course.

-2. In special cases, the Board of Examiners may deviate from the provisions of section 1 of this article in favour of the student.
+- To obtain the Bachelor's degree, students must: have obtained a pass (V), a mark with the meaning satisfactory or higher, or an exemption (VR) for every course. - 2.
+In special cases, the Board of Examiners may deviate from the provisions of section 1 of this article in favour of the student.
 It will stipulate additional requirements if necessary.